uacanada/nodebb-plugin-unimap/README.md

 ## 🍁 Map Your Business with `nodebb-plugin-unimap`
-Demo available at [UACANADA.ORG](https://uacanada.org).

 Turn your NodeBB forum into a powerful app with an interactive map using `nodebb-plugin-unimap` plugin.
 Allow your users to add locations to the map and discover various monetization opportunities for your platform.

-🚀 **Installation of the `nodebb-plugin-unimap` Plugin**
+Demo available at [UACANADA.ORG](https://uacanada.org).

+## 🚀 Installation

 1. 🔍 **Prerequisites**:
    Ensure that NodeBB is properly installed and configured.